 Finding and Submitting Forms

-Forms are available from the Undergraduate Studies repository of curriculum forms.
+Forms are available from Undergraduate Curriculum Forms.
 All forms must be submitted electronically.

 All materials to be considered by the College Curriculum Committee must be submitted to the College Office at least fourteen (14) days prior to the monthly meetings.
 Submit the original proposal electronically to Jan English-Lueck.